Androz2091/discord-giveaways/README.md

 -   **options.storage**: the json file that will be used to store giveaways
 -   **options.updateCountdownEvery**: the number of milliseconds it will take to update the timers
 -   **options.endedGiveawaysLifetime**: the number of milliseconds that a giveaway has been ended after which it can get delted from the DB
+-   **options.hasGuildMembersIntent**: whether the bot has access to the GUILD_MEMBERS intent.
+It works without, but it will be faster with
 -   **options.default.botsCanWin**: whether the bots can win a giveaway
 -   **options.default.exemptPermissions**: an array of discord permissions.
 Members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
 -   **options.default.embedColor**: a hexadecimal color for the embeds of giveaways.